About This Project

 Meet the Team

-I have been working on this project as a part of my Master's thesis under the guidance of Dr. Steve Dudgeon in the Department of Biology at California State University, Northridge for two years.
-I received my B.S. from CSUN in Marine Biology, and I hope to continue working on population genetics of marine organisms in a future PhD program.
+I have been working on this project as a Project Manager in the lab of Dr. Steve Dudgeon in the Department of Biology at California State University, Northridge for two years.
+I received my B.S. from CSUN in Marine Biology, and I hope to continue working on population ecology in the near future.

 - $4,932Total Donations